dacjames/mara-lang/README.md

 ## What is Mara good for?

 Mara strives to be a general purpose programming language, useful for everything from utilities to web services to distributed computing frameworks.
 If you're a Pythonista or Ruby hacker looking for more structure, a Java developer tired of boilerplate, or a C# programmer ready to move past inheritence, Mara might appeal to you.
-If you're writing embedded code, operating systems, or games, you'll probably be better served by [Rust]() or [Nimrod]().
+If you're writing embedded code, operating systems, or high performance browser engines, you'll probably be better served by [Rust](http://www.rust-lang.org/).